cantel/Read-Only-Jekyll-Theme/_posts/2016-10-29-gervasutti-beautti.markdown

 Sam's jet boils.

 We sat and chatted with each other and the two others for a bit before our appetites began to rise.
 We broke out our food.
-As Sam took out all of the wine: some 3 liters (1.5 of which in a big plastic bottle) and a small bottle of champagne for Dan's birthday (Dan was not impressed at Sam's sacrifice of light baggage).
-As it turned out our fellow house-mates were also not going to continue climbing up in the morning -- for once we were not the noisy mountain goers keeping everyone up -- and they, too, had brought a bottle of wine.
+Sam took out all of the wine: some 3 liters (1.5 of which in a big plastic bottle) and a small bottle of champagne for Dan's birthday (Dan was not impressed at Sam's sacrifice of light baggage) and I looked questioningly at the Italians.
+As it turned out our fellow house-mates were also not going to continue climbing up in the morning -- for once we were not the noisy mountain goers keeping everyone up and could while away the time at ease! -- and they, too, had brought a bottle of wine.
 All was put on the table on offer.